Click the tabs below to learn more about site development.

 - Permit Services Self-Serve Resource Guide (PDF)

 - Residential construction submittal checklist (PDF)

 - Access gates & barriers (Fire Department requirements) (PDF)

 - Traffic electrical design development guidelines (PDF)

-- Separated stormwater basin - must meet requirements of Department of Ecology’s 2019 Stormwater Management Manual for Western Washington (2019 SWMMWW).
-For Separated Stormwater Basin small projects (MR1-5 only), use the Small Project Site Plan/Report Template (PDF) as your drainage report.
+Must meet requirements of Department of Ecology’s 2019 Stormwater Management Manual for Western Washington (2019 SWMMWW).

 For more detailed Stormwater Information, please visit the City’s Stormwater Technical Resources webpage.